Less than 3 pct of U.S. small businesses could face tax hikes under Biden plan -White House

-The White House has been seeking to leverage the support and political popularity of small-business owners in its fight to raise the corporate tax rate from 21% to 28% on large corporations such as Walmart Inc (WMT.N) and Amazon.com Inc (AMZN.O).
-The move has faced stiff opposition from large national trade groups like the U.S. Chamber of Commerce and the Business Roundtable. https://reut.rs/3bpkKwQ read more
+The White House has been seeking to leverage the support and political popularity of small-business owners in its fight to raise the corporate tax rate from 21% to 28% on large corporations such as Walmart Inc and Amazon.com Inc. The move has faced stiff opposition from large national trade groups like the U.S. Chamber of Commerce and the Business Roundtable. reut.rs/3bpkKwQ

 The proposed increase in the corporate tax rate to 28% would not affect any small business that file taxes as a “passthrough entity” such as a limited liability corporation, said a senior administration official.
 Nearly all small businesses fall in that category, the official said.